DO the shake ‘n’ Vac and put the freshness back,

 The glass ashtray (sometimes full – The Royale Family comes to mind) taking centre stage on the coffee table is a reminder of how things were during the yester-years.
 Stale tobacco aroma engulfed us as we entered and clung to clothes for hours.
 And of course the smell drifted into the carpets too … Shake ‘n’ Vac to the rescue!

 A fab performance by the original Shake ‘n’ Vac queen

 Jenny packs in singing, shaking and dancing during the 30 second advert.
 Her enthusiasm for vacuuming was pretty amazing.
 She helped the producers of Shake ‘n’ Vac, Glade, shift millions of bottles.
 A dazzling performance ending with clean carpets and a fresh smelling room.
 As the curtains closed the audience continued singing ‘Do the Shake ‘n’ Vac and put the freshness back’.

 Enjoyed the blog?
 A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the yester-years are featured in the new hardback book, Section N Underpass.
-Release date November 2018.
+Release date early December 2018.
 Get the rundown and pre-order your copy here: Section N Underpass

 Missed last weeks blog?
 Catch up on the happenings at Grange Hill here: Grange Hill 40: Friends Reunited – the return of the Nostalgic Geeks

 Finally don’t forget the check out the Shake ‘n’ Vac advert here: Original Shake ‘n’ Vac